 Signs of Bleed-Through

-Dark nature wood like cherry or mahogany tends to generate more bleed through than lighter woods like pine or oak.
+Dark wood like cherry or mahogany that has dark natural tannins tends to generate more bleed-through than lighter woods like pine or oak.
 Dark antique stained pieces that have lost their polyurethane coating have a higher tendency to bleed.
 Also, these same antique pieces may bleed in areas that have been sanded before painting.

 Designed Decor Videos

-The fastest and easiest solution for dealing with bleed-through is painting your piece black or a very dark color.
+The fastest and easiest solution for dealing with bleed-through is painting your furniture makeover black or a very dark color.
 If you are fortunate enough and want a dark piece of furniture, paint it black and you don’t have to read any more of this post.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

-For those who want a light color, here are more solutions for dealing with paint bleed-through.
+For those who want to paint furniture white or a light color, here are more solutions for dealing with paint bleed-through.

 How to Block Bleed-Through

-- Use stain-blocking primers to start, especially when wanting to paint in light colors.
-There is a difference between oil-based and water-based primers.
-Remember, bleed-through happens with oil-base tannins and stains.
-Use oil-based primers for stain blocking.
-Here are my top go-to stain-blocking primers.
+- Use a stain-blocking primer to start, especially when wanting to paint in light colors.
+There is a difference between oil-based products and water-based primers.
+Remember, bleed-through happens with wood tannins which are oil-based.
+This is why you need to use a coat of primer that is oil-based for stain blocking.
+Here is a list of the best primers and stain blockers.

-Shellac – is another great alternative for stain blocking and this one goes one step further with odor blocking.
-This is also great to use on drawers that are really stinky.
-Just spray the drawers inside and out to seal in the smell.
+Clear Shellac Primer – is another great alternative for stain blocking and this one goes one step further with odor blocking.
+This is also great to use on drawers or furniture pieces that are really stinky.
+Just spray the drawers inside and out to seal away the smell.
+The key is to use the right primer for your furniture makeover.

-Furniture waxes are easy to use and you can also use colored wax to alter the color of the paint with an aged look, by using dark waxes, or a whitewash look, by using light waxes.
+Furniture waxes are very easy to use.
+Also using colored wax can alter the color of the paint for an aged look or a whitewashed finish, by using light waxes.

-Here are my tips and thoughts on my process of paint bleed-through and painting furniture.
+Here are my tips and thoughts on my process when dealing with paint bleed-through and painting furniture.
 This comes from many failed attempts at thinking I won’t have bleed-through.

-I typically like to spray on my paints, sealers and use the glaze for the aging and shading.
+I typically like to spray on my paints and sealers and use the glaze for the aging and shading.
 I use waxes for small easy home decor projects or for the pieces that have bleed-through.

 Have you ever had paint bleed-through?
 If so, what solutions did you take?
 Leave me your comments below as I always love to hear how others work on painted furniture pieces.